StevenGnt/chaney/README.md

 ## TODOS
 - Display per day spending instead of the day's value on the point label
 - Make base parameters editable (start value, date ...)
-- Validation on modals
+- Validation on modals fields
+- Use constant for a global config
-- [Issue] Weird behaviour when adding data
+- [Issue] Fix simulations adding